(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed on February 7, 2022.

 A fibroadenoma is a solid, not liquid-filled, lump found in the breast.
-They are among the many causes of breast changes and often shrink after menopause.
+Such lumps are among the many causes of breast changes and often shrink after menopause.

 Breasts contain what are called stromal and epithelial connective tissue cells.
 These cells have receptors for the hormones, estrogen and progesterone.
 Fibroadenomas are formed from those two types of tissues.